• Skip to main content

 3. Retirement Contributions Are Often Timed Wrong

-Many S-corp owners miss out on tens of thousands in deductions simply due to poor timing.
+Many S-Corporation owners miss out on tens of thousands in deductions simply due to poor timing.

 • W-2 wages set too low to support employer contributions